Ebazhanov/linkedin-skill-assessments-quizzes/jquery/jquery-quiz.md

 ```

 - [ ] `Custom events are at least an order of magnitude faster than helper functions`
-- [x] `Custom events can be listened for and acted upon across one or more scripts without needing to keep helper funtions in scope`
+- [x] `Custom events can be listened for and acted upon across one or more scripts without needing to keep helper functions in scope`
 - [ ] `Handler functions for custom events are less likely to be mangled by minification and obfuscation build tools`
 - [ ] `It is easier to write documentation for custom events than it is for helper functions`